Introduction

 Added (backend)

-, but added with different name to avoid breaking change, this also returns last_updated and whether the classification is frozen)- The last_updated column is now updated when new events are added.
+<server>/admin/class/get_meta/{recent_number}/(this returns the most recent classifications of each type, recent_number/2 for each type)<server>/admin/class/new/(creates a new points and training classification)<server>/admin/class/modify/(modifies a classification)<server>/admin/class/remove/{class_id}(removes classification with id class_id)<server>/member/get_with_info/{rank_type}/(Will replace<server>/members/class/get/{rank_type}/, but added with different name to avoid breaking change, this also returns last_updated and whether the classification is frozen)- The last_updated column is now updated when new events are added.

 - (Senne)

-has been added (not yet in use by frontend) as the start of the training registration update. - New
+<server>/admin/update/traininghas been added (not yet in use by frontend) as the start of the training registration update. - New

-store method for updating an entire row based on a simple where condition.
+update_by_uniquestore method for updating an entire row based on a simple where condition.

 Internal (backend)